abc1199281/DSP_lab/Readme.md

 - [Ch13:How to De-convolution?
 Cepstrum Using DFT For Multipath Model(19/05/18)](/Ch13_CepstrumAnalysisAndHomomorphicDeconvolution/13_9_ComplexCepstrumForASimpleMultipathModel/Advanced_ComputeCepstrumUsingDFTForMultipathModel)
 - [ADSP: MSE (Adaptive) Filters (19/05/27)](/Others/LMS)

-## Contribution Welcome
+## Recommendation Welcome
-We welcome contributions to this repo in many forms, and there’s always plenty to do!
+This is my side project to verify some DSP Theorem.
+Recommendation to this repo is very wellcome!
-If you have any idea about this repo, just send your precious sketch/recommendation to me (powei@cssp.cn.nctu.edu.tw).
+If you have any idea about this repo, just send your precious recommendation to me (powei@cssp.cn.nctu.edu.tw).
 Thanks a lot.

 ## Recommended Book List and Reference